 If you’re worried that you’re not paying enough into a pension, you’re probably right.
 While any amount you can pay into a pension is worthwhile and commendable, the reality is that most of us are still not saving enough to be able to maintain our current lifestyles once we retire.
-This article looks at how much you should really be saving, why and how.
+In this article, we look at how much you should really be saving, why and how.

 What is a pension?